AmineFouzai/TornGraphQl/README.md

 Playground: http://localhost:8000/graphql

-now you can send requests via querys and see the result " YOUR API IS A USER INTERFACE !"
+Now you can send requests via querys and see the result " YOUR API IS A USER INTERFACE !"

 ## Querys:
 Get Posts: